Healthcare H-1B Sponsorship Jobs in South Carolina

 Are there any South Carolina-specific considerations for healthcare H-1B sponsorship?

 South Carolina has a number of Health Professional Shortage Areas (HPSAs) designated by the federal government, which affects hiring priorities for physicians and primary care providers.
-Some employers in these areas also utilize the Conrad 30 J-1 waiver program, which is separate from H-1B.
+Some employers in these areas also utilize the Conrad 30 J-1 visa waiver program, which is separate from H-1B.
 For H-1B purposes, South Carolina healthcare employers must still file a Labor Condition Application with the Department of Labor and meet prevailing wage requirements regardless of facility location or shortage designation.

 What is the prevailing wage for H-1B healthcare jobs in South Carolina?